eric-ce/js-sandbox/README.md

 - `features` folder contains all the measure modes that is written in class format.
 Each of the measure modes handle its own data.
 - `helper` and `stateManager` file is to handle shared used data and functions.
 - `index` and `MapCesium` is to mimic the `cesium-measure` repo environment.
-- `MeasureToolbox` is the main component that contains the whole application including how measure modes interact with each other.
+- `AnnotationToolbox` is the main component that contains the whole application including how measure modes interact with each other.